FEMA approves medical teams for Guam

 Charles Esteves, Office of Civil Defense administrator, said they received the approval from the Federal Emergency Management Agency over the weekend.
 This first team is part of Phase 1.

-The date of Phase 1 team’s arrival hasn’t been confirmed but once here, they will assist the Guam Memorial Hospital with what’s become a growing number of hospitalized COVID-19 patients.
+The date of the Phase 1 team’s arrival hasn’t been confirmed but once here, they will assist Guam Memorial Hospital with a growing number of hospitalized COVID-19 patients.

-To assist with getting the federal medical team settled in and find long-term solutions is Jonathan Bartlett, regional Emergency Coordinator at Department of Health and Human Services.
+To assist with getting the federal medical team settled in and find long-term solutions is Jonathan Bartlett, regional emergency coordinator at the Department of Health and Human Services.
 He arrived Monday night.

-Bartlett will serve as a technical advisor who will assist by approving or gaining approval for resources and coordinating shipments of the resources Guam’s requested via FEMA, HHS, and Centers for Disease Control and Prevention, Esteves said.
+Bartlett will serve as a technical adviser who will assist by approving or gaining approval for resources and coordinating shipments of the resources Guam requests via FEMA, HHS and the Centers for Disease Control and Prevention, Esteves said.
 His objectives are to:

-• Assist with integration of Department of Defense forces at GMH, and lay the framework for a successful mission.
+• assist with integration of Department of Defense forces at GMH, and lay the framework for a successful mission; and

 At last count, there were 38 COVID-19 patients at the hospital and four were in the intensive care unit.